censusreporter/acs-aggregate/crosswalks/judicial_districts/COUNTY_DISTRICT_README.md

 * division - the name of the division, or blank if the district does not have statutory divisions
 * statute_url - a link to the Cornell LII version of the statute for the given state, in case one wants to validate/review the data

 We welcome input from people with expertise about whether there's a more systematic way to represent the districts and divisions, such as numeric or coded identifiers.

 (We've since learned about [a GIS file of districts](https://hifld-geoplatform.opendata.arcgis.com/datasets/us-district-court-jurisdictions) which includes identifiers.
-In the future we may either use that file to create the crosswalk, or at least integrate its IDs to make it easier to create maps based on aggregated data.)
+In the future we may either use that file to create the crosswalk, or at least integrate its IDs to make it easier to create maps based on aggregated data.
+See also [this nice interactive javascript map](https://observablehq.com/@caged/the-united-states-courts-of-appeals-and-district-courts) of the districts and counties...)

 ## Using this crosswalk